Vencedor23/Clouflare-server/apps/workers-builds/README.md

-# Workers Observability MCP Server 🔭
+# Workers Builds MCP Server 🔭

 This is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that supports remote MCP connections, with Cloudflare OAuth built-in.